 An Intimate Q&A About Introverted Alpha Programs

-Do you ever wonder how Introverted Alpha programs came to exist?
+Have you ever wondered about how our Introverted Alpha programs came to exist?

-Well if you did, you’re about to have your answers!
+If you have, you’re about to have your answers!

-Hi, I’m Sarah Jones, founder of Introverted Alpha, and I had a wonderful 1:1 Exploration Call recently… During that call, a new client asked such great questions that I decided to have those 18 minutes transcribed.
+I’m Sara, owner of Introverted Alpha, and one of our team members had a wonderful one-on-one exploration call with a potential client recently.
+During that call, that client (he enrolled and started his program journey with us!) asked such great questions that I decided to have those 18 minutes transcribed.

-I wanted for you all to be able to read it and get your questions answered!
+I wanted all of you to be able to read it and get your questions answered.
+Enjoy!

-For context, familiarize yourself with our 12-week program, Launch Your Dating Life, first.
-Then once you’ve gotten an overview of those, you can come back to dive into these great question-and-answers.
+For context, go ahead and familiarize yourself with our 12-week dating coaching program, Launch Your Dating Life, first.
+Then once you’ve gotten an overview of that, you can come back to dive into these great questions and answers.

-In addition to this transcription, I created an FAQs page here, so between all of this, you’ll get a great in-depth understanding on what we do and how we do it!
+In addition to this transcription, I created an FAQs page here.
+Between all of this, you will get a great in-depth understanding about what we do and how we do it here at Introverted Alpha!

-Let’s dive in (note that subheadings are for organization only; they were not words exchanged in the conversation):
+Let’s dive in!
+(Please note that the subheadings are for organization only.
+They were not words exchanged in the conversation itself.)

 How did you get into this niche?

-Yeah, I love that question so much.
-I consider the seed planted when I was doing academic tutoring on and off, starting in my teens.
-I did it for 10, 11 years on and off.
+I love that question so much.
+The original founder of Introverted Alpha considered the seed planted when she was doing academic tutoring on and off, starting in her teens.
+She did tutoring on and off for over ten years.

-The way I approached it was, okay, yeah, we have the material to cover; that’s important.
-But what’s really important is that they built their confidence in themselves so that they can do this and that they have fun with the process.
+The way she approached it was that we have the material to cover, and that was important, but what was really important was that the students she tutored were able to build their confidence in themselves so that they could do the material and that they could have fun with the process as well.

-Those are the most important things.
-If we get those things, then the learning will happening naturally.
-I tutored small kids up to adults who were older than me, men and women, boys and girls, and everybody.
+Those were the most important things.
+If the students got those things down, then the learning will happening naturally.
+She tutored small kids up to adults who were older than her, both men and women, boys and girls.

-I always really liked working with very thoughtful analytical men.
-Even though I always did, I don’t know how much I noticed it or identified it.
-But looking back, I always really enjoyed that.
+As time went on, she started to notice that she really liked working with very thoughtful, analytical men.
+Even though she always did, she didn’t know how much she noticed it or identified it at the time.
+But looking back, she always really enjoyed that.

 Coaching school